SWE-Dream-Team/Arduino-Website/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in your browser.
+*I changed the port to 4000 so as to not interfere with the vite client server that uses 3000 when running both simultaneously.*

 The page will reload when you make changes.\
 You may also see any lint errors in the console.